kushalpoudel35/bulk-image-downloader/README.md

 # python-scripts
-A collection of useful Python scripts.
+A collection of some useful Python scripts.